google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 ## Introduction
-In this tutorial you will learn how to use [libFuzzer](http://libfuzzer.info) (a coverage-guided in-process fuzzeing engine) and [AddressSanitizer](http://clang.llvm.org/docs/AddressSanitizer.html) (dynamic memory error detector for C/C++).
+In this tutorial you will learn how to use [libFuzzer](http://libfuzzer.info) (a coverage-guided in-process fuzzing engine) and [AddressSanitizer](http://clang.llvm.org/docs/AddressSanitizer.html) (dynamic memory error detector for C/C++).